 Whether it is your honours thesis, your MSc thesis, or your PhD thesis, there are a few tricks and tips in word that may make your life easier.
 While universities may have templates (or at least should), it is possible that some of the tools you want may not have clear instruction.
 I hope that this helps you with your thesis writing.
 Have some suggstions? then reach out.
 We are always looking to add features that help you.

 You want to use headings in your thesis.
-If you use words heading correctly, then word will know how to make your table of contents.
-Otherwise, you will have to make your table of contents by hand and this is neither fun or ideal.
+If you use words heading correctly, then word will know how to make your table of content.
+Otherwise, you will have to make your table of content by hand and this is neither fun or ideal.

 In the Figure above, you will see the styles section of your word document.
 Below you will see the expanded style bar in word.
 This is the default styles that word has.
 Heading 1 is your primary heading (Chapter 1, Chapter 2, Appendix A, Abstract, etc.).
 Heading 2 is your subheadings (Section 1.1, Section 1.2, Section A.1, etc.).
 As you can imagine, Heading 3 is for you sub-subheadings (Section 1.1.1, Section 1.1.2, etc.).

 The challenge with word headings is that the default may not be what you want it to look like.
 The blue 16pt font is not for everyone.
 You can change this.
 Start by writing out a word and formatting it with the appropriate font, colour, and size.
 For example, for my Chapter titles, I want 18pt Times New Roman and bold.
 To do this, I do the following: